-This course will analyze the ethical issues facing public employees, officials and leaders and will focus on the organizational, legal, political and moral perspectives of ethical dilemmas.
+This course will focus on analyzing the ethical issues facing public employees, officials, and leaders, and on the organizational, legal, political, and moral perspectives on ethical dilemmas.
+(3 credits)

 - PUB 101: Public Administration